MohammadAsadolahi/Tensorflow-2.0-Dynamic_Nueral_Network_Regressor_whithout_using-keras/README.md

 **to do**
 use this repo to predict a regression dataset

 define and train a simple feed forward NN with Gradient Descent (using Tensorflow 2.0 Gradient Tape)
-if you are new to Gradient descent methods please check out andrew ng's youtube toturial on GD:
+if you are new to Gradient descent methods please check out andrew ng's youtube tutorial on GD:
 https://www.youtube.com/watch?v=rIVLE3condE

 ***************************************